 - any of the ingredients listed at the end of this leaflet

 Some of the symptoms of an allergic reaction may include:

 - swelling of the face, lips, tongue, throat or other parts of the body

 - rash, itching or hives on the skin

-Do not take this medicine if you are taking pimozide (a medicine used to treat disorders which affect the way you think, feel or act).
+Do not take this medicine if you are taking pimozide, used to treat disorders which affect the way you think, feel or act.

-Do not take sertraline if you are taking phentermine (a weight loss medicine), tryptophan (contained in protein-based foods or dietary supplements), methadone (used to treat drug addiction), triptans (medicines used to treat migraine), dextromethorphan (used as a cough suppressant in cold and flu medicines), and medicines used for pain management (such as fentanyl and tramadol).
+Do not take this medicine if you are taking phentermine (a weight loss medicine), tryptophan (contained in protein-based foods or dietary supplements), methadone (used to treat pain or drug addiction), triptans (medicines used to treat migraine), dextromethorphan (used as a cough suppressant in cold and flu medicines), and medicines used for pain management (such as fentanyl and tramadol).
 These medicines can cause an exaggerated response to sertraline.